My primary research interests are in the areas of machine learning and artificial intelligence, with a focus on the following topics:

 not retained between learning problems.

-Under this project, we developed the Efficient Lifelong Learning Algorithm (ELLA) [Ruvolo & Eaton, ICML 2013] -- a method for online multi-task learning of consecutive tasks that has equivalent performance to batch multi-task learning with over a 1,000x speedup.
+Under this project, we developed the Efficient Lifelong Learning Algorithm (ELLA) [ICML 2013] -- a method for online multi-task learning of consecutive tasks that has equivalent performance to batch multi-task learning with over a 1,000x speedup.
 ELLA learns and maintains a repository of shared knowledge, rapidly learning new task models by building upon previous knowledge.
 ELLA provides a variety of theoretical guarantees on performance and convergence, along with state-of-the-art performance on supervised multi-task learning problems.
-It also supports active task selection to intelligently choose the next task to learn in order to maximize performance [Ruvolo & Eaton, AAAI 2013].
+It also supports active task selection to intelligently choose the next task to learn in order to maximize performance [AAAI 2013].

-We have extended ELLA to sequential decision making through the PG-ELLA algorithm for online multi-task learning using policy gradients [Bou Ammar, Eaton, Taylor & Ruvolo, ICML 2014].
+We extended the ELLA framework to reinforcement learning settings, focusing on policy gradient methods [ICML 2014].
 Policy gradient methods support sequential decision making with continuous state and action spaces, and have been use with great success for robotic control.
 Our PG-ELLA algorithm incorporates ELLA's notion of using a shared basis to transfer knowledge between multiple sequential decision making tasks, and provides a computationally efficient method of learning new control policies by building upon previously learned knowledge.
 Rapid learning of control policies for new systems is essential to minimize both training time as well as wear-and-tear on the robot.
 We applied PG-ELLA to learn control policies for a variety of dynamical systems with non-linear and highly chaotic behavior, including an application to quadrotor control.
+We also developed a fully online variant of this approach with sublinear regret that incorporates safety constraints [ICML 2015], and applied this technique to disturbance compensation in robotics [IROS 2016].

 Interactive Artificial Intelligence (Related Publications)